ElectronSutra/venture/pages/1-the-realm/1-8-entertainment/1-8-3-theater.md

 ### Qián Theater

-_Qián_ theater descends from the same Shogunate tradition as Wàn theater, but evolved to focus more heavily on the excellent performance of a small canon of distinguished plays, rather than the individual actor focus of Wàn theater.
+_Qián theater_, the theater of the people in Lord's Crossing and the surrounding mountainous area, descends from the same Shogunate tradition as Wàn theater, but evolved to focus more heavily on the excellent performance of a small canon of distinguished plays, rather than the individual actor focus of Wàn theater.
 A well-staged production in the Qián school focuses on bringing to the stage a